Florida judge denies Gawker new trial in Hulk Hogan case

-TAMPA, Fla.
-(Reuters) - Gawker will not get a new trial to defend its posting of a Hulk Hogan sex tape, and a Florida judge also declined to reduce the $140 million in damages a jury awarded the celebrity wrestler after finding the media website violated his privacy, attorneys said on Wednesday.
+TAMPA, Fla., May 25 (Reuters) - A Florida judge on Wednesday rejected Gawker’s request for a new trial and to reduce $140 million in damages assessed by a jury that found the media website had violated Hulk Hogan’s privacy by posting a sex tape of the former wrestling star, his attorney said.

-An attorney for Hogan, whose legal name is Terry Bollea, praised Judge Pamela Campbell’s decision to deny Gawkwer’s motion for a new trial.
-Campbell this year presided over the jury trial in state civil court in St. Petersburg, Florida, near the wrestler’s home.
+The New York-based media outlet, which previously has said it would continue its fight to an appeals court, did not immediately comment on the ruling.

-The mustachioed former professional wrestler’s legal fight has drawn wide attention for testing a celebrity’s privacy rights and press freedoms in the digital age.
+An attorney for Hogan, whose legal name is Terry Bollea, praised the decision of Judge Pamela Campbell, who earlier this year presided over the jury trial in state civil court in St. Petersburg, Florida, near his home.

 “Gawker has failed and continues to fail in recognizing their obligation to Bollea for their reprehensible behavior and method of doing what they call journalism,” his attorney, David Houston, said in a statement.